PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 import-blocked tests passed, and targeted static checks passed.
 Runtime behavior and all public/dependency contracts remain unchanged.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+That pair is now implemented in `passes/channel_slice_pad_mul_orchestration.py` with a frozen ModelIR/layout/diagnostics context, two stable IDs, and direct owner imports.
+Every builder creates one fresh `ModelIRPassStateScope` shared by both immutable invocations.
+The historical helper remains both the leading terminal-slice/concat callback and the additional late-terminal call as a four- line delegate.
+Central direct runner imports were removed, stable helper multiplicity preserves both executions, and the efficiency fixture now executes the explicit phase while preserving one graph-index build.
+The 256- test focused/architecture set, 30 pass-efficiency tests, 32 core smoke tests, and all 11 TensorFlow-import-blocked tests pass.
+No public API, artifact, dependency, callback identity, runtime order, scope-sharing behavior, or TensorFlow boundary changed.
+PR #952 remains closed, and no pull request was created, reopened, or updated.